huangli712/ACTest/docs/src/man/script.md

 ## acflow.jl

 This script provides a bridge between the ACTest toolkit and the ACFlow toolkit.
 At first, it will parse outputs from the **acgen.jl** or **acstd.jl** script to get the synthetic Green's functions.
 Next, these Green's functions are fed into the ACFlow toolkit, which will perform analytic continuation calculations and return the calculated spectral functions.
 Finally, **acflow.jl** script will compare the calculated spectral functions with the true solutions, and produce benchmark reports.
 This script needs support of the ACFlow toolkit.

 ## acplot.jl

 It is able to read ``A_{\text{calc}}(\omega)`` and ``A_{\text{true}}(\omega)``, and plot them in the same figure for comparison.
 It adopts the PDF format to output the figure.
 This script requires support of the CairoMakie.jl package.

+## minipole.jl

+This script provides a bridge between the ACTest toolkit and the MiniPole toolkit.
+It does the same things like the **acflow.jl** script.
+This script needs support of the MiniPole toolkit.

 ---